On damped second-order gradient systems: Convergence results

 \section{Convergence results}

-Before providing our last results, we would like to recall to the reader that a bounded trajectory may not converge to a single critical point; finite-dimensional counterexamples for $N=2$ are provided in~\cite{MR1753136,MR2018329}, in each case the trajectory end up circling indefinitely around a disk. \\ We now proceed to establish a central result whose specialization to various settings will provide us with several extensions of Haraux-Jendoubi initial work \cite{MR1616968}.
+Before providing our last results, we would like to recall to the reader that a bounded trajectory of \eqref{second1} may not converge to a single critical point; finite-dimensional counterexamples for $N=2$ are provided in~\cite{MR1753136,MR2018329}, in each case the trajectory of \eqref{second1} ends up circling indefinitely around a disk. \\ We now proceed to establish a central result whose specialization to various settings will provide us with several extensions of Haraux-Jendoubi's initial work \cite{MR1616968}.